GuidoSillaste/medical-plant-site/README.md

 Some of the new tabs did not work at first was fixed by adding _blank.

 The live site has been tested on Firefox.
 The site has also been tested on several devices using dev tools to confirm that its responsive on all devices.

+### Deployment

+This site was deployed using GitHub Pages with the following the steps below:

+1. Login or Sign Up to [GitHub](www.github.com).
+2. Create a new repository named "medical-plant-site".
+3. Once created, click on "Settings" on the navigation bar under the repository title.
+4. Click on "Pages", on the left hand side below Secrets.
+5. Under "Source" choose branch you wish to deploy in most cases it will be "main".
+6. Choose which folder to deploy from, generally from "/root".
+7. Click "Save", then wait for it to be deployed.
+8. The URL will be displayed above the "source" section in GitHub Pages.

+### Credits